CometVisu/CometVisu/doc/manual/en/colab/index.rst

    This creates the pull request

-Now you have to wait until one of the maintainers of the CometVisu project pull-request *reviewed*.
+Now you have to wait until one of the maintainers of the CometVisu project reviewed the pull request.
 In addition, some automated checks are performed on the pull request to detect potential problems.
-If everything is alright, the pull request is gemerged * by the maintainer * and so the changes are part of the CometVisu project.
+If everything is alright, the pull request is gemerged *by one of the the maintainers* and so the changes are becoming part of the CometVisu project.
 If the maintainer has suggestions for improvement, he will do so through comments in the pull request.
 If this is the case, the advantage of the extra branch created in step 1 will now come into play.
 You just have to execute steps 2, 3 and 5 to execute the correction requests of the maintainer.
 Thus, the changes are